Latest blog by Andrea Donsky, co-founder of NaturallySavvy.com. Read more...

 • Egg whites – can be added to any shake, recipe or made as an omelet (hard-boiled eggs are great to keep in the fridge too)

 This is often the most difficult habit to break – but it can be done!
-For starters, get into the habit of eating a larger breakfast, a mid-sized lunch with a healthy snack or 2 in-between.
+For starters, get into the habit of eating a larger breakfast, a mid-sized lunch with a healthy snack or two inbetween.
 This way, you won’t be overly ravenous come dinner time.

 Some dinner ‘tricks’ to try: